AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-is-http-command-macros.md

 ---
 description: Command macros provide named shortcuts for sets of commands.
 Macros are defined in separate macro definition files, which can be attached to image catalogs or the default catalog.
-seo-description: Command macros provide named shortcuts for sets of commands.
-Macros are defined in separate macro definition files, which can be attached to image catalogs or the default catalog.
-seo-title: Command macros
 solution: Experience Manager
 title: Command macros
-uuid: a6ff5642-6716-484f-b37e-066994362a9b
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---